 Spirometry assesses your pulmonary functions, specifically your lungs.
 If you have symptoms of asthma or COPD — chronic obstructive pulmonary disease — as well as other breathing disorders, spirometry can help the doctors at Internal Medicine of Greater New Haven diagnose your condition and develop a treatment plan.
-Men and women who live in Hamden, Connecticut, and the surrounding communities can call the office or use the online booking agent to take advantage of this advanced pulmonary screening tool.
+Men and women who live in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, and the surrounding communities can call the office or use the online booking agent to take advantage of this advanced pulmonary screening tool.

 Spirometry measures the airflow into and out of your lungs.
 You breathe into a small machine, which measures the amount of air you breathe in and out.
 Spirometry is sometimes called a lung function test or pulmonary function test.

 If you have a pulmonary condition or trouble with breathing, the doctors at Internal Medicine of Greater New Haven may order a spirometry test.
 Specific conditions that warrant the screening exam include:

 Any other disorder affecting your lung function may also call for a spirometry test.
 If you’ve already been diagnosed, the test can assess whether your existing treatment plan is working to improve your breathing.

 Plan for the test to last about 15 minutes.
 You sit in a chair and have a clip placed around your nose to block your nostrils.
 The technician places a mask over your mouth; the mask is attached to the spirometer.
 You take a deep breath in, pause full of breath for a few counts, and then exhale forcefully into the breathing mask.